samanpa/covid19/README.md

     covid19 [FLAGS] [OPTIONS] [countries]...

 FLAGS:
-        --by-name    sort by name instead of number of confirmed cases -h, --help       Prints help information
+    -h, --help            Prints help information
-        --states     Group by states instead of the default by country -V, --version    Prints version information
+        --sort-by-name    sort by name instead of number of confirmed cases --states          Group by states instead of the default by country -V, --version         Prints version information

 OPTIONS:
         --min <min>              Minimum value we want to show [default: 0]